The Pulpit, Power & Politics: Evangelicalism's thumbprint on America

 The making of 'court evangelicals'

-John Fea has written an entire book about the apparently contradictory relationship of evangelicals and Donald Trump, basing the title on one of Trump's oft-repeated catch phrases: Believe Me.
+John Fea teaches history at Messiah College in Pennsylvania, and has written an entire book about the apparently contradictory relationship of evangelicals and Donald Trump, basing the title on one of Trump's oft-repeated catch phrases: Believe Me.

 He sees the championing of Donald Trump by evangelicals through two lenses — as an historian, and as a committed evangelical himself.